 If you wish to run your house or a generator during a power outage, transfer switches are necessary because they act as an interlock to prevent you from back-feeding the utility grid and electrocuting a linesman.

-I guarantee that after buying Generac 6334 100-Amp Manual Transfer Switch, your power will never go out again.
-It’s simple to modify the size of the breakers in this because they’re typical Siemens-type q breakers.
+I guarantee that after buying the Generac 6334 100-Amp Manual Transfer Switch, your power will never go out again.
+It’s simple to modify the size of the breakers in this because they’re typical Siemens-type Q breakers.

 If you don’t feel comfortable working inside your breaker box, hire a professional to do it for you, as it’s a large task, especially if, like mine, all of your branch circuit lines are too short to reach the subpanel and need to be lengthened.